menu

 One downside of living in Brooklyn is that it can take a long time to commute to work.
 In Brooklyn, the average commute to work is 30.43 minutes, which is quite a bit higher than the national average.

-Brooklyn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Brooklyn does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Brooklyn with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.93% of adults in Brooklyn have a bachelor's degree or advanced degree.
+The citizens of Brooklyn are slightly less educated than the national average of 21.84% for the average city or town: 13.93% of adults in Brooklyn have a bachelor's degree or advanced degree

 The per capita income in Brooklyn in 2022 was $26,327, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $105,308 for a family of four.
 However, Brooklyn contains both very wealthy and poor people as well.